By the end of this chapter the student will be able to:

 The opening and closing of cardiac valves generate turbulent blood flow that causes acoustic vibrations and results in the heart sounds.
 (Note: It is not the actual movement of the leaflets that produces the heart sounds.)
 One of the first steps in recognizing the signs and symptoms of heart disease is to have a solid understanding of the cardiac cycle.
 For example, the ability to recognize abnormal heart sounds and murmurs will aid in the diagnosis of associated pathology in most valvular heart disorders.
 This chapter begins with a brief overview of the functional aspects of blood flow and the relevant anatomy of the cardiac chambers and valves followed by the events of the cardiac cycle.
 A discussion of heart sounds and murmurs is also included along with a brief overview of imaging techniques for measuring various cardiac parameters.

 Blood Flow through the Heart

 For clarification purposes, the heart can be considered to be 2 pumps connected in series to each other as well as to the pulmonary and systemic circulations (Fig. 6.1).
 Therefore, the blood flow is equal at all points and each pump receives and ejects the same amount of blood flow (ie, venous return = cardiac output).
 Each pump has a weaker and a stronger chamber (ie, atrium and ventricle, respectively).
-The right atrium receives deoxygenated blood from the inferior and superior venae cavae and coronary sinus.
-From ...
+The right atrium receives deoxygenated blood from the inferior and superior venae cavae and ...